 The period of prosperity was interrupted by the Thirty Years’ War, when in 1635 Stargard, defended by the Swedish garrison, was assaulted, burned, and the population murdered (hence the name of the Red Sea Tower).
 Not only residential buildings but also fortifications were destroyed than.
 In the 18th century the walls lost their defensive value, which led to the demolition of more than half of the walls circuit.
 Unfortunately, the Second World War contributed to additional damages, after which intensive renovation work was carried out since 1957.

-The length of fortifications maintained today is over one kilometer.
-From the old system of town fortifications, many fragments have survived, which today makes an important tourist attraction of the town.
-These include the Pyrzyce Gate (it has survived to our times without major modern modifications), the Rampart Gate (only the lower two floors have survived from the original ones), the water Mill Gate, unique in the Poland, the Red Sea Tower, the Weavers Tower and the Whitehead Tower.
+The length of the fortifications preserved until today is over one kilometer.
+Many fragments of the old city fortifications have been preserved, which today are an important tourist attraction of the town.
+These are: the Pyrzyce Gate (it has survived to our times without major modern modifications), the Rampart Gate (only the lower two floors have survived from the original ones), the water Mill Gate, unique in the Poland, the Red Sea Tower, the Weavers Tower and the Whitehead Tower.
 The best preserved fragment of the wall is the section at the Pyrzyce Gate.
-The Stargard’s arsenal, despite the damages of World War I and II, is a unique building in Pomerania, because in none of the cities there is a medieval building of similar character.
+Stargard’s arsenal, despite the damages of World War I and II, is a unique building in Pomerania, because none of the towns in this region has survived a medieval building of similar purpose.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.